U.S. Army Searches for Production-Ready ECUs to Avoid Costly Electronic Obsolescence

 To achieve these requisites, the new ECUs required upfitting onto the unit without altering the existing mounting points and connectors.

-By proving we possessed the resources and expertise to provide a control system solution that met all of the military’s needs, Automation Alley awarded us the contract to re-engineer the form, fit, and function of the original ECUs.
-We immediately went to work on structuring a multi-phase approach that included saving the government time and money in modernizing control units.
+Automation Alley awarded New Eagle the contract to re-engineer the form, fit, and function of the original ECUs.
+New Eagle immediately went to work on structuring a multi-phase approach that included saving the government time and money in modernizing control units.
 The first step of this approach involved the confirmation of high-level vehicle objectives and requirements, such as defining how the ECUs interacted with the other controllers on the unit.

 - Understand the function of the original ECUs